 - Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery.
-It is safe to bend your knee in a nonweightbearing position when performing exercises unless otherwise instructed.
-Avoid flexing past 90 degrees - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first post-operative appointment unless otherwise instructed. - Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) typically begins a 1-2 weeks after surgery.
-A prescription and protocol will be provided at your first post-op visit.
+It is safe to bend your knee in a non-weightbearing position when performing exercises unless otherwise instructed.
+Avoid flexing past 90 degrees - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first post-operative appointment unless otherwise instructed. - Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) typically begins within 3-5 days after surgery.
+A prescription and protocol will be provided for you today.
+Please arrange this as soon as possible at your facility of choice.
+A list of Midwest Orthopaedic physical therapy office locations can be found in your surgical binder.

-EMERGENCIES\\
+EMERGENCIES

-- Contact Dr. Verma's Physician Assistants at Vermapa@rushortho.com if any of the following are present: - Painful swelling or numbness (note that some swelling and numbness is normal) - · Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - · Redness around incisions - Color change in foot or ankle - · Continuous drainage or bleeding from incision (a small amount of drainage is expected) - · Difficulty breathing - Excessive nausea/vomiting - · Calf pain - If you have an emergency after office hours or on the weekend, contact the office at 312-432-2390 and you will be connected to our pager service.
+- Contact Dr. Verma's Physician Assistants at Vermapa@rushortho.com if any of the following are present: - · Painful swelling or numbness (note that some swelling and numbness is normal) - · Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - · Redness around incisions - · Color change in foot or ankle - · Continuous drainage or bleeding from incision (a small amount of drainage is expected) - · Difficulty breathing - · Excessive nausea/vomiting - · Calf pain - If you have an emergency after office hours or on the weekend, contact the office at 312-432-2390 and you will be connected to our pager service.
 This will connect you with the Physician on call.
 Do NOT call the hospital or Surgicenter.
 You can also call Rush University Medical Center at 312-942-5000 and ask for the operator to page the orthopedic resident on call. - If you have an emergency that requires immediate attention proceed to the nearest emergency room.